lse-ds105/ds105a-project-chadgpt/docs/index.md

     - To overcome this challenge, we iterated over a list of flair names for a specific subreddit and combining post data from each flair by extending a list!

 #### ❎ 2:Extracting Reddit recipes and ingredients
-- Extracting the OP's (original poster's) comment containing the actual recipe posed a challenge.
+- Extracting the OP's comment containing the actual recipe posed a challenge.
 While we could use one of the Reddit API Keys to target all OP's comments, we faced difficulties isolating the specific comment with the desired recipe.
     - To overcome this challenge, we made an assumption: The OP's comment we want will be LONGER all other comments by the OP.
 Through this, we are able to target the OP's original comment with ingredients and instructions.